 Types of Asset Classes of Financial Instruments

-Financial instruments may also be divided according to an asset class, which depends on whether they are debt-based or equity-based.
+Financial instruments can be categorized based on their asset class, which is typically determined by whether they are debt-based or equity-based.

 Debt-Based Financial Instruments

-Long-term debt-based financial instruments last for more than a year.
-Under securities, these are bonds.
-Cash equivalents are loans.
-Exchange-traded derivatives are bond futures and options on bond futures.
-OTC derivatives are interest rate swaps, interest rate caps and floors, interest rate options, and exotic derivatives.
+- Long-term debt-based financial instruments: These instruments have a maturity of more than one year.
+Securities in this category consist of bonds, while cash equivalents include loans.
+Exchange-traded derivatives comprise bond futures and options on bond futures.
+OTC derivatives encompass interest rate swaps, interest rate caps and floors, interest rate options, and exotic derivatives.

 Equity-Based Financial Instruments

-Securities under equity-based financial instruments are stocks.
-Exchange-traded derivatives in this category include stock options and equity futures.
-The OTC derivatives are stock options and exotic derivatives.
+Equity-based financial instruments involve ownership stakes in assets.
+Securities in this category include stocks.
+Exchange-traded derivatives consist of stock options and equity futures.
+OTC derivatives feature stock options and exotic derivatives.

-There are no securities under foreign exchange.
-Cash equivalents come in spot foreign exchange, which is the current prevailing rate.
-Exchange-traded derivatives under foreign exchange are currency futures.
-OTC derivatives come in foreign exchange options, outright forwards, and foreign exchange swaps.
+Foreign exchange instruments warrant special attention as they do not have securities.
+Cash equivalents in this category are represented by spot foreign exchange, reflecting the current prevailing rate.
+Exchange-traded derivatives include currency futures, while OTC derivatives consist of foreign exchange options, outright forwards, and foreign exchange swaps.

 Do you want to read more to understand how Financial Instruments are calculated ?